Margaret Lefranc: Early education and Berlin

 Abe's shipping business closed with the beginning of World War I, when one of his tankers was torpedoed by the Germans and the survivors were shot in their lifeboats.
 Abe was commissioned by the U. S. Government to scrap the German fleet, and the girl's parents moved to Germany but left the children in the U.S.

 Celeste, the elder, who was nine years older and married, looked after Margaret.
 Lefranc finished the last few months in school, and at the age of thirteen, traveled by freighter to join her parents in Berlin where she contracted rheumatic fever.
-She spent almost a year in bed, didn’t speak German until six months later, and, at that time, wasn’t exposed to the widespread hardship in the city.
+She spent almost a year in bed, did not speak German until six months later, and, at that time, was not exposed to the widespread hardship in the city.

 Abe built her a small studio on the roof of their apartment building where Margaret drew in charcoals under the tutelage of a young art student who eventually told her parents to leave her alone and let her develop on her own.
 Once he brought an old woman he had met on the street to pose by Lefranc's bedside for a small amount of money.
 Lefranc was aware that the money from the sketch would allow the woman to buy some food.
 When Lefranc was well, she took classes in charcoal drawing and charcoal portraits at "Kunstschule des Westens", the School of the West.
 After a year in Berlin, the Frankel's moved to Paris.

 Paris, 1922 to 1932

 Returning to New York, to renew her passport, aged eighteen, Lefranc was introduced by Claude Bragdon, a close friend her sister, to Georgia O'Keeffe and Alfred Stieglitz.
-Stieglitz looked at her art very seriously and said, "Young lady, you’re very gifted.
+Stieglitz looked at her art very seriously and said, "Young lady, you're very gifted.
 But you are also very French.
-Come back after you’ve lived in America for ten years."
+Come back after you've lived in America for ten years."

 In Paris, Lefranc became interested in contemporary developments.
 She saw the works of Marc, Kollwitz, Lehmbruck, Heckel and other artists of Die Brücke, Paul Klee and Wassily Kandinsky.
 She loved the great old masters, but it was the modernists, particularly Lovis Corinth, who stimulated her profoundly.
 She practiced the use of light and shadow in the development, on a two-dimensional surface, of forms in a three dimensional space.
-Diane Armitage, freelance writer and digital video artist, wrote about one of the artist's self-portraits, "Lefranc appears to have ‘come into her own’ early on when faced with the prospect of confronting a ‘persona’…by the way of realist techniques which slid into abstraction…she was able to incorporate some of the ‘isms’ of the day."
+Diane Armitage, freelance writer and digital video artist, wrote about one of the artist's self-portraits, "Lefranc appears to have 'come into her own' early on when faced with the prospect of confronting a 'persona'…by the way of realist techniques which slid into abstraction…she was able to incorporate some of the 'isms' of the day."

 Lefranc studied at the Académie de la Grande Chaumière, the Russian Academy, "Academy Russe in Paris".
 Her teachers included Basil Tchoukaieff, Antoine Bourdelle and Charles Bissiere.
 With André Lhote, she learned how to apply paint to create flat, dryly handled planes of color, inspired by Cubism, and also more literal descriptive passages.